thomux/ticketstats/README.md

 ```

 This query can be exported as CVS, separated by Semicolons, and used as input
 for this tool.

-To run the evaluation, you can use the command:
+To generate the report, run:

 ``` bash
 jiraticketstats -csv <path to your export>
 ```

-The tool supports some parameters:
+JiraTicketStats supports the following parameters:

 - csv: Path to the Jira export.
 - jira: Jira base URL to generate links.
 This URL + issue key should be valid.